【Finished】2022 Foundation Designated Research Project Research Report Meeting

 2. Location

-Campus Plaza Kyoto 4F Lecture Room 3 (with capacity)
+Campus Plaza Kyoto, 4th floor, Lecture Room 3 (capacity)

 ・Online (Zoom)

-* Depending on the situation of the new coronavirus infection, it may be held completely online.
+* Due to the situation of the new coronavirus infection, it may be held completely online.

-In that case, we will also send the URL for online participation to those who choose to participate at the venue.
+In that case, we will send a URL for online participation to those who choose to participate at the venue.

-Research Outline The purpose of this survey is to further promote the internationalization of universities in the Kyoto region from the perspective of accepting international students.
-Through questionnaire surveys and interviews, we organized the current situation and issues of the University Consortium Kyoto member universities and investigated precedents.
-Based on these, we propose model cases in which the efforts of each university and the efforts of inter-university collaborative organizations can synergize and contribute to the expansion of attracting international students.
+Summary of Research The purpose of this survey is to further promote the internationalization of universities in the Kyoto region from the perspective of accepting international students.
+Through questionnaire surveys and interviews, we organized the current situation and issues of the member universities of the University Consortium Kyoto and investigated precedents.
+Based on these findings, we will propose a model case in which the efforts of each university and the efforts of inter-university collaboration organizations can synergize and contribute to the expansion of international student attraction.

-Principal Investigator Ritsumeikan University General Affairs Department Secretary Noritaka Hashimoto
+Principal Investigator Ritsumeikan University, General Affairs Department, Secretarial Section, Noritaka Hashimoto

-(2) Social network analysis of the role structure of the consortium Kyoto member universities in the regional network (FY2020 issue)
+(2) Social network analysis of the role structure of the University Consortium Kyoto member universities in the regional network (2020 project)

-Research Outline This survey provides a network analysis of a wealth of data on social capital, industrial capital, human capital, intellectual capital, and cultural capital collected through organizational data of the University Consortium Kyoto, input-output tables of Kyoto Prefecture, questionnaire surveys of member universities, and the "Kyoto Prefectural University Brand Survey" of the Kyoto regional brand.
-Through statistical analysis, we clarified from various perspectives how the University Consortium Kyoto and its member universities contribute to the production and maintenance of local industries and local cultural resources in Kyoto.
+Summary of Research In this survey, the network analysis and statistical analysis of a wealth of data on social-related capital, industrial-related capital, human capital, intellectual capital, and cultural capital collected through the organizational data of the University Consortium Kyoto, the input-output table of Kyoto Prefecture, a questionnaire survey of member universities, and the “Kyoto Prefectural University Brand Survey” of the Kyoto regional brand were used to determine that the University Consortium Kyoto and its member universities are responsible for the regional industries and cultural capital of Kyoto.
+We have clarified how they contribute to the production and maintenance of local cultural resources from multiple perspectives.

-Principal Investigator Professor, Faculty of Contemporary Social Studies, Kyoto Sangyo University Jun Kanemitsu
+Principal Investigator Kyoto Sangyo University, Faculty of Contemporary Social Studies, Professor, Jun Kanemitsu

-Research Outline In the midst of an aging society with a declining birthrate and the progress of globalization, there are movements in higher education institutions to reconsider the essence of inter-university collaboration along with individual reforms, such as the introduction of the university collaboration promotion corporation system.
+Summary of Research Amid the declining birthrate and aging society and the progress of globalization, there is a movement to re-examine the essence of inter-university collaboration along with individual reforms at higher education institutions, such as the introduction of the university collaboration promotion corporation system.

-This survey proposes the future of the credit transfer system, based on the fact that the credit transfer program of the University Consortium Kyoto has been conducted as a learning system that reflects the regional characteristics and advantages of the university city of Kyoto.
+This survey makes recommendations for the future of the credit transfer system, based on the fact that the credit transfer program of the University Consortium Kyoto has been conducted as a learning system that reflects the regional characteristics and advantages of the university town and Kyoto.

-Principal Investigator Ritsumeikan University Institute for the Promotion of General Education Professor Hironori Yamaguchi
+Principal Investigator Ritsumeikan University Institute for the Promotion of Common Education Professor Hironori Yamaguchi

 4. How to apply

-Consortium of Universities Kyoto Research and Public Relations Division
+University Consortium Kyoto Research & Public Relations Division

 E-mail: shitei-kadai-ml [at] consortium.or.jp

-On March 3, 2020, we held a research report meeting on the 2019 Kyoto Foundation designated research project.
-Twenty-five years have passed since the foundation was established, and the social situation surrounding the foundation and universities has changed significantly.
-Therefore, with the aim of contributing to the review and improvement of projects, new development and sophistication, and the provision of information to member schools of the Foundation, the Foundation has set designated survey themes since fiscal 2015 and has been conducting surveys and research by researchers in specialized fields.
+On March 3, 2020, we held a meeting to report on the research results of the 2019 University Consortium Kyoto Foundation.
+Twenty-five years have passed since the foundation was founded, and the social situation surrounding the foundation and the university has changed significantly.
+Therefore, with the aim of contributing to the review and improvement of projects, new development and sophistication, and the provision of information to Foundation member schools, the Foundation has established designated research topics since fiscal 2015 and has been conducting research by researchers in specialized fields.

-In FY2019, research groups on two themes were selected and presentations were made on their research activities and research results for one year.
+In FY2019, research groups on two themes were selected, and their research activities and research results over the past year were presented.

-At the results report session, visitors listened with great interest to research on themes that are important in higher education these days, such as recurrent education and SD in recent years, and there was a lively
+At the debriefing session, visitors listened with great interest to the research on themes such as recurrent education and SD, which are emphasized in higher education in recent years, and there was a lively question-and-answer session

-question-and-answer session.
-Theme1) The Role of University Consortium Kyoto in Promoting Recurrent Education in Kyoto: Toward the Construction of the Kyoto Model Principal Investigator Eiko
+Theme 1) The Role of the University Consortium Kyoto in the Promotion of Recurrent Education in Kyoto: Toward the Establishment of the Kyoto Model

-Murayama We plan to publish the research results report on the Foundation's website or in a booklet around July 2020.
+In the future, we plan to publish the report on the results of the survey on the Foundation’s website or in a booklet around July 2020.

-【Finished】FY2019 Designated Research Projects Research Results Report Meeting and Information Exchange Meeting will be held.
+【Finished】2019 Foundation Designated Research Assignment Research Results Report Meeting and Information Exchange Meeting will be held

-The University Consortium Kyoto has set designated survey themes with the aim of contributing to the improvement and review of projects, new development, and sophistication, and conducts surveys and research by faculty and staff of member schools of the Foundation.
-We will hold the following results report meeting and information exchange meeting to present the results of the survey and research conducted in fiscal 2019.
+The University Consortium Kyoto has established designated research topics for the purpose of contributing to the improvement and review of projects, as well as new development and sophistication, and conducts research by faculty and staff of the member schools of the Foundation.
+We will hold the following results report meeting and information exchange meeting to announce the results of the survey research conducted in FY2019.
 We look forward to your participation.

 1. Date & Time: Tuesday, March 3, 2020 14:30~16:30 (Achievement Report Meeting)